oschebell/oschebell.github.io/_posts/2016-01-25-creating-items-in-the-database.markdown

 project.target_pledge_amount = 10000

-We can also do this as one move with project = Project.new(title:'Meat Popsicle', description:'Negative, I am a meat popsicle', target_pledge_amount:20')
+We can also do this as one move with project = Project.new(name:'Meat Popsicle', description:'Negative, I am a meat popsicle', target_pledge_amount:20)

+project.save